Kazuto16K/VioLENS/README.md

-# Part 2: Real-time Violence Detection using PoseLSTM and PoseTransformer
+#  Real-time Violence Detection using PoseLSTM and PoseTransformer

 In this phase of the project, we developed a **real-time violence detection pipeline** based on human pose estimation.
 Our custom architecture, **PoseLSTM** and **PoseTransformer**, utilizes pose landmarks to identify violent actions from webcam or video input in real time.